-- Test of English as a Foreign Language (TOEFL): measures the ability of non-native English speakers to communicate in English in an academic setting.
-Test center location: Universiti Brunei Darussalam (UBD)
+- Test of English as a Foreign Language (TOEFL): an online exam you can take on your personal computer.
+The TOEFL measures the ability of non-native English speakers to communicate in English in an academic setting.

 - International English Language Testing System (IELTS): IELTS Academic test is suitable for entry to study at undergraduate or graduate levels, and also for professional registration purposes.
 Test center location: Center for British Teachers (CfBT)

 - Duolingo English Test: an online exam you can take on your personal computer.
 Like the TOEFL and IELTS, it tests all four language skills: Reading, Listening, Speaking, and Writing.

 - Pearson Test of English: an English language test designed to assess the readiness of non-native English speakers to participate in a university-level English language instruction program.
 Test center location: Synergy Skills Sdn Bhd

 APTITUTE TEST (UNDERGRADUATE):